martinklepsch/martinklepsch.org/content/posts/2021-05-09-homoiconicity-and-feature-flags.md

 Now, if you know what I'm talking about you will see that I skipped over a small detail here, namely that the code above uses two types of parenthesis and that information got lost in this simplified array representation.

-When doing it right we would end up with exactly the same representation as in the first code sample.
+When doing it right (by differentiating between the two types of lists) we would end up with exactly the same representation as in the first code sample.
 And that is homoiconicity.

 ## Homoiconicity & Feature Flags